Mark Hoffman: Saw VI

 In Saw VI, Hoffman traps a health insurer, William Easton, who denied a man's claim for medical help, leading to his death.
-It is later revealed that William had rejected Jigsaw's own insurance claim in relation to his cancer treatment, and that this is part of a wider game in which Jigsaw wants Hoffman to collaborate with Jill.
+It is later revealed that William had rejected John Kramer's insurance claim in relation to his cancer treatment, and that this is part of a wider game in which Jigsaw wants Hoffman to collaborate with Jill.
 Displeased, Hoffman visits Jill and tells her he will do it alone, demanding the information she was given about the targets for the trap.
 Jill gives Hoffman five envelopes that Jigsaw had given her for the next game.

 FBI agent Lindsey Perez, thought to have died in Saw IV, is revealed to be alive.
 She figures out that Hoffman is Jigsaw's real apprentice, not Strahm.
 The key evidence is an audio lab analysis (with Hoffman present) of the tape from Seth Baxter's trap, which proves to contain Hoffman's disguised voice.
-Hoffman attacks Erickson and Perez, uses the technician as a shield against Perez' gunshots, and demands who else knows about him.
+Hoffman attacks Erickson and Perez, uses the technician as a shield against Perez's gunshots, and demands who else knows about him.
 Perez says, "Everyone," before Hoffman finally kills her.
 He then sets the audio lab on fire to destroy the evidence and finish off the three victims, planting Strahm's fingerprints around the room to keep suspicion from himself.

-The contents of Amanda's letter (as seen in Saw III and Saw IV) are shown in a flashback, which explains that Hoffman had discovered that when Cecil robbed Jill's clinic for drugs, he was not acting alone.
+The contents of Amanda's letter (as seen in Saw III and IV) are shown in a flashback, which explains that Hoffman had discovered that when Cecil robbed Jill's clinic for drugs, he was not acting alone.
 Amanda, visibly going through withdrawals and desperate for another high, pressured Cecil into doing so, she inadvertently caused Jill to miscarry her and John's unborn child, Gideon.
 In the letter, Hoffman blackmailed Amanda into killing Lynn, telling her that if she failed to do so, he would reveal her involvement in Jill's miscarriage to John.

 One of John's last requests to Jill is to test Hoffman, from one of the envelopes containing Hoffman's photograph.
 Jill stuns him, straps him into a chair, and puts him in an updated version of the reverse bear trap but does not leave a key for him to free himself.
 To escape, Hoffman slams his head down onto his left hand, breaking it so that he can slip it out of the strap.
-He tries unsuccessfully to pry the lock open with a screw driver, then throws his head through a barred window on the door; when the timer runs out, the device becomes jammed in the bars and cannot open fully.
+He tries unsuccessfully to open the lock with a screw driver, then throws his head through a barred window on the door; when the timer runs out, the device becomes jammed in the bars failing to open fully.
 He then pulls his head free, sustaining a major wound to his right cheek as a result, and survives.